konstellation-io/kre-runners/kre-entrypoint/README.md

 - `<RUNTIME_ID>-<KRT_VERSION>-<KRT_WORKFLOW_NAME>-<KRT_NODE_NAME>`

-Once the stream is created, the entrypoint stores it and the subjects on a dictionary, so it knows all the streams and subjects that are available.
+Once the stream is created, the entrypoint stores it and the subjects in a dictionary, so it knows all the streams and subjects that are available.

-After that, the entrypoint starts to listen on a gRPC server and when a new message is received, a unique ID is generated and stored together with the gRPC client in a dictionary, so it can be used to respond to the client.
+After that, the entrypoint starts to listen to a gRPC server.
+When a new message is received, a unique ID is generated and stored alongside the requesting gRPC client in a dictionary, so it can be used back to respond the client.
-Then an ephemeral subscription is created to the entrypoint subject (we use one subscription per message) and the message is published on the next node subject.
+Then an ephemeral subscription linked to the created request's ID is created to a new generated entrypoint subject (we use one subscription per message) and the message is published on the next node's subject.

-At this point, the subscription or subscriptions (depending on the number of messages) wait until a new NATS message is published on the entrypoint subject and once it has being received, the entrypoint checks that the message ID is the same as the one that was previously generated.
+At this point, the subscription or subscriptions (depending on the number of messages) will wait until a new NATS message is published on the entrypoint's subject and once it has being received, the entrypoint will check that the message's ID is the same as the one it was waiting for.
-If so, the message is sent to the gRPC client and the subscription is closed (Also, the NATS message is acknowledged and the dictionary entry is removed).
+If so, the message is sent to the gRPC client and the subscription is closed (Also, the NATS message is acknowledged, and the dictionary entry is removed).